KubeRocketCI/docs/docs/use-cases/deploy-application-from-feature-branch.md

 Deploying feature branches is crucial for testing activities, including manual testing of the product's functionality, running quality gates, and verifying dependencies or integrations with other components.

-The KubeRocketCI platform enables the deployment of feature environments straight from feature branches.
+KubeRocketCI enables the deployment of feature environments straight from feature branches.
 This guide offers comprehensive instructions for managing and deploying these branches.

 For a hands-on, end-to-end walkthrough on a local cluster — covering auto-triggered deployments, proof of namespace isolation, per-environment GitOps values override, and one-click teardown — see the [Ephemeral Environments on Kubernetes: Feature Branch Preview Walkthrough](/blog/ephemeral-preview-environments-kubernetes-feature-branch) blog post.